Infant Mental Health Awareness Week

 Not everyone bonds easily with their baby.
 Parents who are overwhelmed by trauma, or struggling with mental or physical health difficulties, need support.
 More than one in ten babies in the UK today, are living in fear, confusion and distress.

-Infant Mental Health Awareness Week 2025 will shine a light on gaps in services that support these vulnerable babies and their families.
+Infant Mental Health Awareness Week 2025 shone a light on gaps in services that support these vulnerable babies and their families.
 Our research shows a growing number of parent-infant relationship teams.
 But in many areas, help is still not available.
-We will highlight some of the excellent practice that is happening across the UK, and urge commissioners, service planners and policymakers to make sure they know ‘who is holding the baby’.
+During IMHAW we launched our 'Who is holding the baby?' report, highlighting new data and some of the excellent practice that is happening across the UK.
+The report urges commissioners, service planners and policymakers to make sure they know ‘who is holding the baby’.

-IMHAW 2025 will highlight the crucial job that specialised teams and services do, both supporting families and helping local services to join-up.
+IMHAW 2025 tried to highlight the crucial job that specialised teams and services do, both supporting families and helping local services to join-up.

 What is Infant Mental Health Awareness Week?